Vegan Hojicha Panna Cotta with Agar Agar Recipe

 • Hojicha Tea Leaves*

-• Unsweetened Oat Milk: You can also use cashew milk or canned full-fat coconut milk (or coconut cream) as a plant-based substitute for oat milk.
+• Unsweetened Oat Milk: You can also use cashew milk, soy milk or canned full-fat coconut milk (or coconut cream) as a plant-based substitute for oat milk.

-• Vanilla Bean Paste: You can also sub 1/2 tsp vanilla extract.
+• Vanilla Bean Paste: You can also sub 1/2 tsp vanilla extract or scrape fresh vanilla beans from a vanilla bean pod.

-• Agar Agar Powder: Agar-agar is a kelp-based ingredient that has very little flavor but helps liquids thicken and gel.
-It’s vegan and gluten-free, so it’s a great replacement for animal-based gelatin in desserts like panna cotta.
+• Agar Agar Powder: Agar-agar powder is a kelp-based ingredient that has very little flavor but helps liquids thicken and gel.
+This thickening agent is vegan and gluten-free, so it’s a great replacement for animal-based gelatin in desserts like panna cotta.

 garnish